NEXT: Multi-Grained Mixture of Experts via Text-Modulation for Multi-Modal Object Re-Identification: Methodology

-Finally, we feed the concatenated multi-modal token features into the structure experts module $\mathrm{E}_{C}$ and compute the final multi-modal structural representation by weighting each output of expert using the soft routing matrix $\bm{\omega}$.
-The process is formulated as follows: where $\tilde{\mathbf{F}}_{I}$ is represent the final multi-modal structure feature.
+Finally, we feed the concatenated multi-modal token features into the structure experts $\mathrm{E}_{C}$ and compute the final multi-modal structural representation by weighting each output of the expert using the soft routing matrix $\bm{\omega}$.
+The process is formulated as follows: